Composition of Certain Financial Statement Items (Notes)

 (3) Includes revenues from products sold for use in automobiles, including telematics, connectivity and digital cockpit.

-(4) Primarily includes products sold for use in cellular and non-cellular connected devices within the following industry segments and applications: consumer, computing, industrial, fixed wireless broadband, voice and music and wireless networking.
+(4) Internet of things (IoT) revenues primarily include products sold for use in cellular and non-cellular connected devices within the following industry segments or applications: consumer, computing, industrial, fixed wireless broadband, voice and music and wireless networking.

-Revenues recognized from performance obligations satisfied (or partially satisfied) in previous periods were $122 million and $150 million for the three months ended March 28, 2021 and March 29, 2020, respectively, and $176 million and $178 million for the six months ended March 28, 2021 and March 29, 2020, respectively, and primarily related to QTL royalty revenues recognized related to devices sold in prior periods (including adjustments to prior period royalty estimates, in part based on actual reporting of royalties by our licensees) and certain QCT customer incentives.
+Revenues recognized from performance obligations satisfied (or partially satisfied) in previous periods were $110 million and $92 million for the three months ended December 27, 2020 and December 29, 2019, respectively, and primarily related to QTL royalty revenues recognized related to devices sold in prior periods (including adjustments to prior period royalty estimates, in part based on actual reporting of royalties by our licensees) and certain QCT customer incentives.

 Unearned revenues (which are considered contract liabilities) consist primarily of license fees for intellectual property with continuing performance obligations.
-In the six months ended March 28, 2021 and March 29, 2020, we recognized revenues of $314 million and $307 million, respectively, that were recorded as unearned revenues at September 27, 2020 and September 29, 2019, respectively.
+In the three months ended December 27, 2020 and December 29, 2019, we recognized revenues of $185 million and $178 million, respectively, that were recorded as unearned revenues at September 27, 2020 and September 29, 2019, respectively.

 Concentrations.
 A significant portion of our revenues are concentrated with a small number of customers/licensees of our QCT and QTL segments.
-The comparability of customer/licensee concentrations for the interim periods presented are impacted by the timing of customer/licensees device launches and/or innovation cycles and other seasonal trends, among other fluctuations in demand.
-Revenues from each customer/licensee that were 10% or greater of total revenues were as follows:
+Revenues from three customers/licensees comprised 34%, 13% and 10% of total consolidated revenues in the first quarter fiscal 2021, as compared to 14%, 17% and 13% of total consolidated revenues in the first quarter of fiscal 2020.
+In the first quarter of fiscal 2020, one additional customer/licensee also comprised 12% of total consolidated revenues.
+The comparability of customer/licensee concentrations for the interim periods presented are impacted by the timing of customer/licensee device launches and/or innovation cycles and other seasonal trends, among other fluctuations in demand.

-Accounts receivable at March 28, 2021 and September 27, 2020 included approximately $700 million and $1.3 billion, respectively, excluding the impact of foreign withholding taxes, from Huawei related to the remaining amounts due under the previously disclosed settlement agreement to be paid in installments by the end of June 2021 and estimated royalties for sales made in the March 2021 and September 2020 quarters, respectively, under the global patent license agreement with Huawei.
-Subsequent to March 28, 2021, Huawei paid the third installment of $300 million (excluding the impact of foreign withholding taxes) under the settlement agreement in accordance with the agreed upon payment schedule.
+Accounts receivable at December 27, 2020 and September 27, 2020 included $1.2 billion and $1.3 billion, respectively, excluding the impact of foreign withholding taxes, from Huawei related to the remaining amounts due under the previously disclosed settlement agreement to be paid in installments by the end of June 2021 and estimated royalties for sales made in the December 2020 and September 2020 quarters, respectively, under the global patent license agreement with Huawei.
+Subsequent to December 27, 2020, Huawei paid the second installment of $500 million (excluding the impact of foreign withholding taxes) under the settlement agreement in accordance with the agreed upon payment schedule.